 Updated Attachment Parenting Principles

-The seven “Baby B’s” of attachment parenting include4
+The “Baby B’s” of attachment parenting include:4

-Criticisms of Attachment Parenting
+Attachment Parenting Criticisms

 Criticisms of attachment parenting include: